astronomer/astro-docs/cloud/06_resources/04_security-model.md

 ---
 title: "Security Model"
+navTitle: "Security Model"
-description: "Security on Astronomer Cloud and Astronomer Enterprise."
+description: "Security on Astronomer Enterprise."
 ---

 Astronomer allows you to dictate who has access to specific Airflow deployments.